elmindreda/Nori/README.txt

   libgl1-mesa-dev
   libglu1-mesa-dev

-Other Linux systems and other Unix-like systems, there will most likely be similarly named packages available.
+On other Linux systems and other Unix-like systems, there will most likely be similarly named packages available.

 On Mac OS X, OpenGL and OpenAL is already built-in.